 To prevent moving to the next cell (one time) after typing:

 - Press [Ctrl] + [Enter] (instead of [Enter]), or

-- To move a different direction, press a arrow key or click with your mouse.
+- To move in a different direction, press an arrow key or click with your mouse.

 If you want your pointer to move within a specific range but just not down to the next cell, you can also highlight a range of cells before typing.
 Then, when you type an entry and press [Enter], your pointer will move to the next available cell based on your selection which may be down or to the right